-- Total assets at June 30, 2012 increased 18.9% when compared to total assets at June 30, 2011.
-This primarily reflects the issuance of the Series 2012A Bonds, continued additions to capital assets and increased receivables for the university-owned portions of the Series 2012A Bond issue.
-Cash and cash equivalents decreased by \$37.0 million as a result of continued spending of project funds offset by the conversion to cash of matured investments held in the Series 2009B Bond project fund.
-Investments increased by \$109.8 million as a result of the investment of Series 2012A Bond proceeds offset by the maturities in the Series 2009B Bonds project fund referenced above.
-The maturities of such investments were scheduled to meet the projected spending of the residence hall at MassArt which opened in May 2012.
-Accounts receivable increased by \$32.9 million as a result of the Series 2012A Bonds issued to fund university-owned projects. - Reserves for capital improvements, multi-purpose and operating purposes as of June 30, 2012 were \$24.1 million compared to \$20.3 million as of June 30, 2011.
-Debt service reserve funds totaled \$83.2 as of June 30, 2012 compared to \$77.8 million as of June 30, 2011, such increase reflecting unrealized gains in market value.
-These reserves are included in the Statements of Net Position in the cash and cash equivalents and investments categories. - Capital assets are discussed on pages ix x.
+- Total assets at June 30, 2013 increased 12.4% when compared to total assets at June 30, 2012.
+This primarily reflects continued additions to capital assets and increased receivables for the university-owned portions of the Series 2012C Bond issue.
+Cash and cash equivalents increased by \$15.0 million as a result of proceeds of the Series 2012A and 2012C Bonds held as cash offset by continued spending of other project funds.
+Investments decreased by \$30.4 million as a result of purchases and maturities of investments in the Series 2012A and 2012C Bond funds along with unrealized losses on market valuations.
+The maturities of such investments were scheduled to meet the projected spending schedules of the residence halls under construction at Bridgewater and Westfield State Universities.
+Accounts receivable increased by \$51.2 million as a result of the portion of Series 2012C Bonds issued to fund university-owned projects.
+The increase to accounts receivable was net of a transfer of a \$1.4 million Authority-owned capital asset at MCLA to the Commonwealth, acting by and through the Division of Capital Asset Management. - Reserves for capital improvements, multi-purpose and operating purposes as of June 30, 2013 were \$27.8 million compared to \$24.1 million as of June 30, 2012.
+Debt service reserve funds totaled \$79.9 as of June 30, 2013 compared to \$83.2 million as of June 30, 2012, such decrease reflecting unrealized losses in market value.
+These reserves are included in the Statements of Net Position in the cash and cash equivalents and investments categories. - Capital assets are discussed on pages x xi.